-- A. A lot accommodating each single family residence use in a Clustered Residential Subdivision shall at a minimum be a zoning lot of 12,500 square feet. - B. Clustered Residential Subdivisions including two (2) or more shoreline lots shall also comply with the minimum shore frontage requirements of Section 5.022 of these regulations.
+- A. A lot accommodating one each SR_single family residence use in a Clustered Residential Subdivision shall at a minimum be a zoning lot of 12,500 square feet. - B. Clustered Residential Subdivisions including two (2) or more shoreline lots shall also comply with the minimum shore frontage requirements of Section 5.022 of these regulations.